Propagate Changes

 • Propagate updates to upper environments once validated

-For example, a customer with three properties — each replicated across three environments — can test features in Development and promote them to Production in a streamlined and consistent manner.
+For example, a customer with three applications — each replicated across three environments — can test features in Development and promote them to Production in a streamlined and consistent manner.

 Changes Implemented in Lower Environment (Development) that Need to be Propagated